amusecode/amuse/CONTRIBUTING.md

 Contributing code
 -----------------

-So you're interested in contributing code to AMUSE?
-Excellent!

 Most contributions to AMUSE are done via pull requests from GitHub users' forks of the [amuse repository](https://github.com/amusecode/amuse).